TracyGJG/fp-games/001-snake/README.md

 # Rules

 - Use arrow keys, wasd, or hjkl to control the snake.
-- Collect apples.
+- Collect apples and avoid crashing into yourself.
-- Avoid crashing.
-- Escape to quit (in terminal).
+- Press Escape to quit (in terminal).